revsys/django-test-plus/README.md

 ## pytest Usage

-You can get a TestCase like object as a pytest fixture now by simply asking for `tp`.
+You can get a TestCase like object as a pytest fixture now by asking for `tp`.
 All of the methods below would then work in pytest functions.
 For
 example:

 ```python